A Dialogue on the Four Universal Motions

 DAVID: The fourth motion we’ll go through more gently, Sir Isaac, because it’s the one furthest from anything you worked on.
 Electricity barely existed as a science in your day.

 ROBERT: Then here it is, simply.
 If random motion gives you gravity, and circular motion gives you magnetism, electric motion is the flow.
-Particles streaming along a channel — not raining randomly, not orbiting in circles, but flowing in a directed line, like a river finding its bed.
+The same G1 particles — not raining randomly, not orbiting in circles, but flowing in a directed stream along a path.

 VII.
 One Particle, Four Motions